By Bob Weaver

 The old equipment produced a brilliant and sharp image on the silver screen, much better than the postage stamp movies in the mall.
 It was a delight.

 John and Helen went out to Mt.
-Zion about 1952 to put up the first drive-in movie in the area, and it is still there, would you believe, their legacy after more than fifty years.
+Zion about 1952 to put up the first drive-in movie in the area.
+And what a treat it was.

 The old Kanawha lasted about a year after the drive-in opened, as TV kept folks home watching wrestling and "Saturday Night at the Movies."